Signal Centers Programs

 • Curriculum

 Prior to starting classes, our case managers will walk interns through the financial aid process at Chatt State, helping them to complete paperwork and file their applications.
-Those who are ineligible for financial aid will be directed to the Tennessee Early Childhood Training Alliance (TECTA), a community partner who covers tuition costs for those interested in the early childhood field.

 Interns who have child care placements and have completed at least two of the above classes will be eligible for additional financial incentives through Child Care WAGE$® Tennessee.